abhi3700/my_coding_toolkit/sublime_all.md

 * [x] SideBarEnhancements
 * [x] Stackoverflow Snippets
 * [x] Stackoverflow Debug Helper
+* [x] Terminal: open terminal at the current folder of the opened file.
+Access by right clicking and choose the option "Open terminal here".
+By default it opens the Windows cmd.
+But to open the bash cmd, follow this: Preferences >> Package Settings >> Terminal >> Settings-Default.
+And then add this `"terminal": "C:/Windows/System32/bash.exe",` i.e. bash executable location.
 * [x] Toggle Read-Only
 * [x] Vue Syntax Highlight
 * [x] Vuejs Complete Package